Representation theory of the principal equivariant $\mathcal{W}$-algebra and Langlands duality: Spectral flow in the theory of vertex algebras

 for $h \in \Lh$, $e^{\alpha} \in \Lg^{\alpha}$ for $\alpha \in \Phi$ and $f \in \cO_{G}$, with $m,n,k<0$.
 The fact that $\cG$ spans $\cdo$ from the vacuum follows from the explicit generators given in \eqref{equation generators of the cdo as vector space}. \end{note} \end{proof}

 \begin{remarque} The isomorphism given in the previous proposition is non-canonical.
 We could have for instance chosen the following one

 The reason why we make this specific choice should become clear later.
 From now on, we identify $\cSF(\cdo)$ with $X_{*}(T) \times \check{P}$ using the isomorphism of Proposition~\ref{proposition computation of the spectral flow group for the cdo}.
-Note that this results holds for any level. \end{remarque}
+Note that this result holds for any level. \end{remarque}